 What is overpronation?

 Overpronation is when the foot rolls in excessively, or at the time when it should not.
 For example, it should not happen late in the stance phase of the gait.
-In that case, what you will have is too much weight is transferred to the inner or medial side of the foot, and as the runners move forward the load is borne by the inner edge rather than the ball of the foot where it should be.
-This greatly destabilizes the foot, which will then attempt to regain stability by compensating for the inward movement.
-In a kind of chain reaction, that in turn affects the biomechanical efficiency of the leg, especially the knee and hip.
+In that case, what you will have is too much weight being transferred to the inner side of your foot, and as the runner travels forward the weight will be borne by the inner part rather than on the ball of the foot where it should be.
+This greatly destabilizes the foot, which will then attempt to compensate for more stability.
+It becomes sort of a chain reaction, which will in turn affect the overall efficiency of movement, especially affecting the hips and knees.
 A foot that over-pronates and acts like a loose bag of bones during the walking cycle is definitely not something that you want.
 This condition makes that type of foot very flexible, but inefficient.
 In this situation the foot has to work harder in order to propel the body.
 Over time this causes fatigue and places unnecessary mechanical stress on the lower body.

 How can you recognize it?

 First, look at your feet when standing; do you have a clear arch on the inside of the foot?
 If the innermost part of the sole and arch does not touch the floor, this means that your feet are over-pronated.

 Ways to correct it